KangaOnGit/Ontological-Reasoning-in-Medical-Knowledge-Retrieval/README.md

 The released annotation guidelines do not fully specify how spans and assertion labels should be annotated in ambiguous clinical contexts.
 As a result, multiple reasonable interpretations may exist for the same clinical document, making exact reproduction of the official annotations difficult.

-These limitations affect the reproducibility of the official competition scores rather than the implementation of the retrieval pipeline presented in this repository.
-Despite these limitations, the repository faithfully implements the retrieval architecture, knowledge-base construction, and end-to-end inference pipeline used throughout the competition.
+These limitations affect the reproducibility of the official competition scores rather than the implementation itself.
+All components of the competition solution—including entity extraction, assertion detection, ontology retrieval, candidate ranking, and inference—are included in this repository.

 ## Notes